How to Start an LLC in Texas

 Read our full Northwest Registered Agent review

-Step 3: File A Certificate of Formation with the Texas Secretary of State
+Step 3: File a Certificate of Formation with the Texas Secretary of State

-On the SOS website.
+On the TX Secretary Of State website.

 Secretary of State